With a large number of employees all across the world working remotely, to miss having colleagues around is an understatement.

 How to do it: Just like any other book club activity, herein, the team will choose a common book or simply let everyone pick one for themselves.

 At the chosen time, everyone would get a chance to talk a bit about the book that they are reading.

 Since this is mostly a weekly activity, it will also give everyone enough time to pick a book and read at their convenience.

 11An icebreaker (general knowledge) quiz game to get to know each other

-Why should you consider it: An engaging team building activity
+Why should you consider it: An engaging virtual team building activity

 How to do it: Herein, the moderator will share a sheet of common questions which everyone has to fill in and share discreetly.

 During the activity, divide the team into smaller teams of two or three members and allow them to guess the right answer about one another.